kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

 ### Step 2: Create an input

 If you need selection mechanisms for application logs on Namespace or container level, you can use an input spec to restrict or specify from which resources logs are included.
 If you don't define any input, it's collected from all Namespaces, except the system Namespaces `kube-system`, `istio-system`, `kyma-system`, and `kyma-integration`, which are excluded by default.
-For example, you can define the Namespaces to include in input collection, exclude Namespaces from input collection, or choose that only system Namespaces are included.
+For example, you can define the Namespaces to include in the input collection, exclude Namespaces from the input collection, or choose that only system Namespaces are included.
 Learn more about the available [parameters and attributes](#parameters).

 The following example collects input from all Namespaces excluding `kyma-system` and only from `istio-proxy` containers:
 ```yaml